Transkei: Troubled existence

 Throughout its existence, Transkei's economy remained dependent on that of its larger neighbour, with the local population being recruited as workers into South Africa's Rand mines.

 Because of a territorial dispute, Matanzima announced on 10 April 1978 that Transkei would break all diplomatic ties with South Africa, including a unilateral withdrawal from the non-aggression pact between the two governments, and ordered that all South African Defence Force members seconded to the Transkei Defence Force should leave.
 This created the unique situation of a country refusing to deal with the only internationally recognised nation it was recognised by.
 Matanzima soon backed down in the face of Transkei's dependence on South African economic aid.

 During his rule, Matanzima arrested state officials and journalists at will; in late 1979, he detained the head of the newly formed Democratic Progressive Party, Sabata Dalindyebo, king of the Thembu people and vocal opponent of apartheid, for violating the dignity and injuring the reputation of the president.
 Dalindyebo went into exile in Zambia, a move that marked the end of official opposition politics in Transkei, and in the 1981 election, the ruling Transkei National Independence Party was re-elected, gaining 100% of all open seats.

+Resistance to the administration intensified in the early 1980s, centred largely around student and clerical activism.
+This culminated in May 1984 with a peaceful student protest at the University of Transkei (UNITRA) library over the detention of SRC members.
+Riot police and military forces stormed the building, resulting in numerous injuries and the death of student Patricia Cele.
+Following the unrest, the government enforced a strict nightly curfew and a state of emergency that lasted over three years.
+The police state environment was further intensified following the June 1985 sabotage of the Umtata fuel depot, electricity sub-station, and water pipelines by uMkhonto weSizwe (MK).
+The Matanzima regime used these militant actions to justify heightened military oppression and the assassination of activists, such as Batandwa Ndondo.
+During this period, several prominent academics were deported and over 300 activists and students were detained.
+During the state of emergency an American missionary, Father Casimir Paulsen, was detained without trial for 85 days and subjected to torture.